jsyang/agi/README.md

 ## How it works

-- If you turn on TTS, the dialogs will be spoken.
+- With TTS turned on, all text dialog will be spoken aloud
-- TODO: Load ZIP files with AGI content and it will start playing
+- Load ZIP files with AGI content and it will start playing

 ## Controls

 - Click on the red outline to start the game

 - Menus now work (virtual program controller keys are supported, (ex: 21 for "About" menu item)

-- Use https://github.com/cthackers/adm-zip to access the files

 ## Background